-Table 13-4 • EXCLUDE_BORROW Terms
+Table 13-6 • EXCLUDE\BORROW Terms

-Term Description type One of USER, HOST, DISPLAY, INTERNET, PROJECT, GROUP, or HOST_GROUP.
+Term Description feature Name of the feature being affected. keyword=value Feature name modifier to denote a group of licenses.
+See Specifying Features for details. type One of USER, HOST, DISPLAY, INTERNET, PROJECT, GROUP, or HOST_GROUP.
 See Specifying License Restrictions Using Type for details. name Name of an item of type type for which license borrowing is excluded. group_name Name of the group to exclude from borrowing.
 Group names are case sensitive.